Richard Orpen: Career

 He wanted to pursue painting, but "for family reasons" he became an architect.
 He spent 11 years with Thomas Drew, initially as a pupil, and later as a managing assistant from 1885 to 1892.
 From around 1884, Orpen attended the annual excursions of the English Architectural Association.
 Around 1890, he established his own architectural practice in Drew's offices at 22 Clare Street, Dublin.
 In 1896, he moved his office to 7 Leinster Street.
 In 1888 he was elected as a member of the Royal Institute of the Architects of Ireland, serving as a council member from 1902 to 1910, as honorary secretary from 1903 to 1905, and as president from 1914 to 1917.
 Orpen designed the institute's official seal in 1909.
 In 1904, the Irish Builder described him as the "originator of the bungalow in Ireland".

+He was a joint founder of The Georgian Society along with Walter G. Strickland and John Pentland Mahaffy in 1908.

 From 1888, Orpen exhibited with the Royal Hibernian Academy, with watercolours and architectural drawings.
 He would continue to exhibit with them until 1936.
 He collaborated with Percy French on a number of projects, including illustrating Racquetry rhymes (1888) and The first lord liftinant and other tales (1890).
 He provided cartoons for French's periodical, The Jarvey.
 Orpen's architectural illustrations were included in H. Goldsmith Whitton's Handbook of the Irish parliament houses...
 (1891).
 He was one of the original members of the Architectural Association of Ireland, serving as its first president in 1896, and as vice-president in 1910.